zenodeapp/substitution-matrices/README.md

 ### A. [Alphabets and Matrices](/dataset)

 `Alphabets` and `Matrices` are the two main components of the `SubstitutionMatrices` contract.
 Alphabets include but are not limited to nucleotide and protein sequence characters (e.g. C, T, A and G), while matrices are 2-dimensional scoring grids (e.g. BLOSUM62, PAM40, PAM120, etc.).
-To get a better (visual) understanding, you should check out the alphabets and matrices included in the [dataset](/dataset)-folder.
+To get a better (visual) understanding, you should check out the alphabets and matrices included in the [dataset](/dataset) folder.

-These components are simple .txt-files that abide by the following formatting rules:
+These components are simple .txt files that abide by the following formatting rules:

 - An `alphabet` is a single line of characters, where <b>the position of a character represents its numeric value</b>.
 - A `matrix` is a 2-dimensional grid, where the <i>first row</i> and <i>first column</i> consist of <i>only-alphabetical</i> characters.